Legorobotdude/dream-pixel-forge/README.md

 2. Select your model from the dropdown list
 3. The appropriate resolution presets will be loaded based on the model type you specified
 4. Generate images as you would with built-in models
+5. Model-specific negative prompts will be automatically applied based on the model type

 ### Managing Local Models